zliu/terraform/tutorials/install_redhat_openshift.md

    ```
    {: pre}

-4. Create a new project where you can store all your app files and configurations.
+4. Create a project directory where you can store all your app files and configurations.
    ```
    oc new-project <project_name>
    ```